-Payments Du riod (In millions) Total Less than payments 1 year 1-3 years 3-5 years After 5 years Total debt \$ 1,366.6 \$ 367.3 \$ 386.1 \$ 360.4 \$ 252.8
+Payments Due by Period Total Less than 1-3 3-5 After 5 (In millions) payments 1 year years years years Total debt \$ 1,366.6 \$ 367.3 \$ 386.1 \$ 360.4 \$ 252.8

 Credit Facilities and Debt

 Revolving Credit Facility - On February 16, 2021, we entered into a credit agreement, which provides for a \$1.0 billion three-year senior secured multi-currency Revolving Credit Facility including a \$450.0 million letter of credit sub-facility.
 We incurred \$34.8 million of debt issuance costs in connection with the Revolving Credit Facility.
 These debt issuance costs are deferred and are included in other assets in our consolidated balance sheets.
 The deferred debt issuance costs are amortized to interest expense over the term of the Revolving Credit Facility.